 It is important not to let the order expire once it is in place; always find out how long the Domestic Violence Protection Order will last, and what steps you must take to continue the order well before it is set to expire.

-If you are contemplating filing a Domestic Violence Protection Order for yourself or someone you love, please contact us at Elise Buie Family Law Group, PLLC for a free consultation.
+If you are contemplating filing a Domestic Violence Protection Order for yourself or someone you love, please contact us at Elise Buie Family Law Group, PLLC for a consultation.